-a.
+- a.
 Required Parking.
-One off-street parking space shall be required per dwelling unit.
+One off-street parking space shall be required per dwelling unit. - b.

-b.
 Off-Street Parking Location.
 Off-street parking lots shall be located to the side or rear of the cottage housing development.
 Parking lots shall not be located between the cottage housing development and the primary street frontage.

 Staff Finding: The applicant has proposed the installation of seven parking spaces with one of those being van accessible ADA parking.
 This meets the minimum requirement of parking with one space per unit.
 The proposed location of the parking area does not meet the standard listed above, however given the unique shape of the parcel there is not sufficient location to meet this standard and other standards that prohibit backing onto the public right-of-way.
-Staff recommends approval of this deviation from the code standard.
+This criterion is approved via SDR 6-21.